Loading [MathJax]/extensions/Safe.js

-Open Science & Research Policies
+Open Science Policies

-Kempner’s Open Science Provisions reflect our commitment to making research funded by the Kempner Institute as widely and easily available as possible.
-All recipients of Kempner Institute funding are required to sign the Harvard University Participation Agreement prior to receiving funding.
+Kempner’s Open Science Policies reflect our commitment to making research funded by the Kempner Institute as widely and easily available as possible.

 Below are guidelines for when the Kempner Institute’s Open Science Policies apply to research that was partially conducted elsewhere.